GDPR Subject Access Explained

 GDPR requires that any information provided is concise, intelligible and uses clear language, effectively meaning that it should be understandable to the average person.

-Normally to provide the information, unless the request is excessive, a fee should not be charged to comply with the request and the information should normally be provided within a month and a day of the request being made.
+Normally to provide the information under a GDPR request, unless the request is excessive, a fee should not be charged to comply with the request and the information should normally be provided within a month and a day of the request being made.

 About Athena Forensics